Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 **Partial answer:** I think no hw acceleration in browsers since Mali400 MP2, it only supports GLES 2.0.
 Use local players if possible, like MPV.
 Edit, I think it's not as bad as I first thought, as long as there is enough ram, 360p video (incl. livestreams) should at least kind of work (with the downside that it uses a lot of battery due to no hw acc).

 6. Record videos? _(haven't seen any app/GUI but ffmpeg should work at least)_.
 Have video calls ? _(Theoretically possible, but probably not / not fast enough?)_
-7. How to improve GPS? (it almost worked but most often it seems completely off)
+7. How to improve GPS?
+Is GPS working or using IP geolocation (https://wiki.gnome.org/Apps/Maps/Geolocation)? \
+**Status:** I usually get 50-150m accuracy with new firmware and modem sdk.
+But not better. \
+**TODO:** see e.g. https://wiki.mobian-project.org/doku.php?id=location#setup-gpsd, https://wiki.pine64.org/wiki/PinePhone#GPS_/_GNSS, https://wiki.mobian-project.org/doku.php?id=location
-8. Is it possible to turn on wifi HW switch during runtime and connect to wifi without reboot? ...
+9. Is it possible to turn on wifi HW switch during runtime and connect to wifi without reboot? ...
 Unload and load the kernel module?
 Probably bad for the hw?
 Wifi killswitch doesn't work for me if I turn it off while system is running!!
-9. How to reliably listen to music, especially while not draining battery too much? ~~Playing music and pausing via lockscreen almost works (not too reliable?
+10. How to reliably listen to music, especially while not draining battery too much? ~~Playing music and pausing via lockscreen almost works (not too reliable?
 It pauses sometimes?
 See sound issue, maybe just hw issue).~~ (For last part, use PipeWire)
-10. How does suspend work? e.g. Running cronjobs, systemd timers, checking Signal-desktop messages possible etc?
+11. How does suspend work? e.g. Running cronjobs, systemd timers, checking Signal-desktop messages possible etc?

 ## Apps (that have issues)